Submission guidelines

 Nonfiction Submissions

-We welcome any genre of creative nonfiction, from literary journalism to lyric essay.
-Nothing is too personal or off limits, but if you feel the need, please include a trigger warning.
-All pieces either be grounded in truth, or make it clear to the reader when the piece departs from the truth.
-Any piece of creative nonfiction must be self-contained and you are welcome to submit up to three pieces, each submitted separately.
+We consider all forms of creative nonfiction, from flash to literary journalism to lyric essay.
+All pieces should either be grounded in truth or make it clear to the reader when the piece departs from the truth.
+Any piece of creative nonfiction must stand on its own, and you are welcome to submit up to three pieces, each submitted separately.

 Submission requirements include: